darkhosis/Gangnam-Style-v4/README.md

 Testing
 -------

 A personal note; I don't test any of this stuff.
+If it doesn't work, I'll ride a pig off into the sunset, like Kim Jong-un

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing